Column: In a jaded world, here’s a player worthy of cheers

 This is a guy who remembers what it’s like to spend a year on the practice squad, putting in as much work as the next guy but knowing he won’t get a chance to shine on Sundays.

-So, when word came down that Allen had agreed to a new contract with the Falcons, one that should set him up nicely for the rest of his life if he manages his money right, he didn’t exactly celebrate.
+So, when word came that Allen had agreed to a contract extension with the Falcons, one that should set him up nicely for the rest of his life if he manages his money right, he didn’t exactly celebrate.

 That’s not his style.